Welcome to the Peace Matunda website!

 Here you will find out more about our school and orphanage project in one of the most beautiful regions the country has to offer.
 We are a non-profit organisation committed to the education and development of underprivileged children.
 The Peace Matunda project is situated 4km into the beautiful rainforest of Mount Meru in Northern Tanzania, around 15km outside of the safari hub Ausha.
 The project includes:

-Peace Matunda School is a primary day school for over 200 children in Baby Class, Kindergarten, Standard 1 through 6, with the expectation to a be a full primary school up to Standard 7 by 2014.
+Peace Matunda School is a primary day school nearly 200 children in Baby Class, Kindergarten, and Standard 1 through 7.
+We are now a full Pre and Primary School.

-Peace Matunda Orphanage provides a home and positive family environment for 24 permanent residential children who are without the means of family
+Peace Matunda Orphanage provides a home and positive family environment for 40 permanent residential children who are without the means of family.

-If you are interested in working with any of our projects involving education, child mentoring, healthcare and community relations or simply learning more about us, please take a look at our website and the many areas in which you could support us and become a part of our unique community.
+If you are interested in working with any of our projects involving education, child mentoring, healthcare, and community relations, or to learn more about us, please take a look at our website and the many areas in which you could support us and become a part of our unique community.

 Did you know?